kiwidata/Emission-by-Country/README.md

 # Group Project - Emission by Country
 Carbon emissions and environmental protection issues become a widely used term and concept in the public debate on responsibility and abatement action against the threat of global climate change.
 Therefore, forecasting carbon emissions is of great significance to track countries' progress in meeting carbon emission targets set by the Paris Climate Agreement.
-This project analyzes estimates of global and national CO2 emissions using machine learning models aiming to predict CO2 emissions from country-specific parameters such as emissions from fossil fuels and emissions per capita.
+This project analyzes estimates of global and national CO2 emissions using machine learning models.
+The aim is to predict if the goal of the Paris Climate Agreement Accord can be reached.
+One specific goal, in particular in this analysis, is to find if global CO2 emission level will be reduce by more than 40% compare to the 1990s level of emission.

-# Dataset information
-This dataset provided by CICERO Center for International Climate Research as part of the Global Carbon Project is an in-depth look into the global CO2 emissions at the country-level, facilitating a better comprehension of each nation's contribution to the global cumulative impact of human activity on climate.
-Emissions from coal, oil, gas, cement, flaring, and other sources, as well as emissions per capita, are all included in this country-level survey of global fossil CO2 emissions.

-The dataset is publicly available at https://doi.org/10.5281/zenodo.7215364 and licenced under the <a href="https://datacatalog.worldbank.org/public-licenses#cc-by">Creative Commons Attribution 4.0 International license</a>.

 # Project structure

 The project is divided into three stages:

-* Stage 1: Data cleaning and preparation
+* Stage 1: Data cleaning and exploration
+  * Global data overview
+  * Definition of the initial project goals
-* Stage 2: Data exploration and visualization
+  * Data exploration and cleaning
+  * Export clean data frame to a file
-* Stage 3: Predictive analysis with the machine learning algorithm
+* Stage 2: Analysis using machine learning
+  * Linear Regression
+  * Unsupervised Machine Learning
+* Stage 3: Data Visualization
+  * Visualization and Insights of CO2 emissions

 # Built with